a01287905-tech/Phase-1/README.md

 1. Initialize the program
 The program will ask the user brief personal information such as name, age and email.
 2. Subejct Selection: Math, Biology or History
-User will choose the topic they want help with.
+3. User will choose the topic they want help with.
-  If user chooses math, exapmles like Derivatives, Trigonometry, Trigonometic identites will be provided.
+  a) If user chooses math, exapmles like Derivatives, Trigonometry, Trigonometic identites will be provided.
 (Then user can practice)
-  If user chooses history, a general histroy timeline will be provided.
+  b) If user chooses history, a general histroy timeline will be provided.
-  If user chooses biology, the user can choose from the topics prvided and have a general concept.
+  c) If user chooses biology, the user can choose from the topics prvided and have a general concept.
-Based on the Subject, the program will provide general information, with examples to provide help for the students.
+4. Based on the Subject, the program will provide general information, with examples to provide help for the students.
 5. Tutors and Tutoring
 Depending on what subject you choose, with the Pandas Library, the code will provide a table with tutors and their email.
 The file used with pandas was: Teachers.csv

-The final code is the file named intento.py
+__The final code is the file named intento.py__